Skip to main content

 Homework swatch for hem/provisional:

-Using contrasting waste yarn and needle one size smaller than what you would normally choose, cast on 20 stitches.
+Using contrasting waste yarn and needle one or two sizes smaller than what you would normally choose, cast on 20 stitches.

-WS: Work a wrong-side row using a second slippery contrasting waste yarn such as crochet cotton or dental floss.
+RS: Work a right-side row using a second slippery contrasting waste yarn such as crochet cotton or dental floss.

-Change to normal-size needle — RS: knit.
+Change to normal-size needle — WS: purl.
+RS: knit.
 WS: purl.

 Leave live on needles.